-- 6. demonstrate ethical and professional values. - 7. exhibit professional traits expected of radiologic technologists. - 8. demonstrate effective written communication. - 9. demonstrate effective oral communication.
+- 4. maintain a safe environment. - 5. provide quality patient care. - 6. demonstrate ethical and professional values. - 7. exhibit professional traits expected of radiologic technologists. - 8. demonstrate effective written communication. - 9. demonstrate effective oral communication.

 Missouri Civics Examination.
 Students entering college for the very first time in fall 2019 and who intend to complete an associate's degree must successfully complete a civics examination.
 Information on who is eligible for a waiver can be found on our website: https://stlcc.edu/programs-academics/missouricivics-exam.aspx.